Suit: Front buttons

 Most single-breasted suits have two or three buttons, and four or more buttons are unusual.
 Dinner jackets ("black tie") usually have only one button.
 It is rare to find a suit with more than four buttons, although zoot suits can have as many as six or more due to their longer length.
 There is also variation in the placement and style of buttons, since the button placement is critical to the overall impression of height conveyed by the jacket.
 The centre or top button will typically line up quite closely with the natural waistline.
 The bottom button is usually not meant to be buttoned and so the jacket is cut such that buttoning the bottom button would ruin the lines and drape of the jacket.
 It is customary to keep the jacket buttoned while standing and to unbutton the jacket while seated.

 Double-breasted jackets have only half their outer buttons functional, as the second row is for display only, forcing them to come in pairs.
 Some rare jackets can have as few as two buttons, and during various periods, for instance the 1960s and 70s, as many as eight were seen.
 Six buttons are typical, with two to button; the last pair floats above the overlap.
 The three buttons down each side may in this case be in a straight line (the 'keystone' layout) or more commonly, the top pair is half as far apart again as each pair in the bottom square.
 A four-button double-breasted jacket usually buttons in a square.
-The layout of the buttons and the shape of the lapel are co-ordinated in order to direct the eyes of an observer.
+The layout of the buttons and the shape of the lapel are coordinated to direct the eyes of an observer.
 For example, if the buttons are too low, or the lapel roll too pronounced, the eyes are drawn down from the face, and the waist appears larger.
 There seems to be no clear rule as to on which side the overlap should lie.
 It usually crosses naturally with the left side to the fore but not invariably.
 Generally, a hidden button holds the underlap in place.